News - Table Tennis Victoria - ExBulletin

 News – Table Tennis Victoria

-As we welcome 2023, Table Tennis Victoria is pleased to announce and congratulate the first of our 2022 revolutioniseSPORT TTV Award finalists.
+Table Tennis Victoria is pleased to announce and congratulate our 2022 revolutioniseSPORT TTV Award finalists.

-The three finalists for the Javor Coach of the Year Award were determined based on nominations received from the community and put forward by the TTV agency.
+The three finalists for the President’s Award for Distinguished Service were determined from nominations received from the community and put forward by the TTV bureau.

-Named after the late Karol Javor, the Javor Award – Coach of the Year is an award that recognizes Karol Javor’s contribution to coaching table tennis in Victoria.
+A single President’s Award in recognition of outstanding service may be presented in any calendar year, provided that the Board of Directors of Table Tennis Victoria is satisfied that the nominee meets the required criteria.

 Congratulations to our finalists below: